apache/iceberg/docs/docs/aws.md

 When used, an Iceberg namespace is stored as a [Glue Database](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-databases.html), an Iceberg table is stored as a [Glue Table](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-tables.html), and every Iceberg table version is stored as a [Glue TableVersion](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-tables.html#aws-glue-api-catalog-tables-TableVersion).
-You can start using Glue catalog by specifying the `catalog-impl` as `org.apache.iceberg.aws.glue.GlueCatalog`, just like what is shown in the [enabling AWS integration](#enabling-aws-integration) section above.
+You can start using Glue catalog by specifying the `catalog-impl` as `org.apache.iceberg.aws.glue.GlueCatalog` or by setting `type` as `glue`, just like what is shown in the [enabling AWS integration](#enabling-aws-integration) section above.
 More details about loading the catalog can be found in individual engine pages, such as [Spark](spark-configuration.md#loading-a-custom-catalog) and [Flink](flink.md#creating-catalogs-and-using-catalogs).